 We hope you would like to support our work, thereby giving children in Ethiopia a better chance.

-Unfortunately we have in 2020 experienced - for the first time in our 26 years of work in Ethiopia - that we have not been able to travel to Ethiopia to visit our projects, due to the Covid-19 pandemic.
-Fortunately we have full confidence in our Ethiopian partners, with whom we have had a cooperation for many years now, in a number of projects at different places in Ethiopia.
-They will surely be able to manage the projects for long periods of time without our physical presence.
+Unfortunately we have in 2020 and 2021 experienced - for the first time in our 27 years of work in Ethiopia - that we have not been able to travel down to visit our projects, due to the COVID-19 pandemic.
+Fortunately we have full confidence that our Ethiopian partners throughout the last 20 years will be able to manage the projects for long periods of time without our physical presence.